 When I arrived in Indonesia for the first time ever, I assumed one month would be long enough to see all there was worth seeing.
 HA!
 How wrong I was.
 Here it is many years later and I’m still finding new places to travel in Indonesia.

 Indonesia is one of those countries where for every one place you visit, you learn of two more places that you have to visit.
 You’re never done.
 There is always more.
-Over 17,500 islands to be exact.
+Over 17,500 islands just begging to be explored.

 Unfortunately most visitors stick to the same overcrowded sights and miss out on all the amazing, offbeat and unique sights and activities just around the corner from popular tourist destinations.
 My job is to keep you from doing just that.
 Bookmark/save this list before you forget!